 - Pour in cream and mix.

-- Add capsicum, cabbage and cook for a minute.
-Take it of the flame and set it aside.
+- Add bell pepper and cabbage and cook for a minute.
+Take it off the flame and set it aside.

-- Heat oil in a heavy bottom pan and add whole spices.
+- Heat oil in a heavy-bottomed pan and add the whole spices.

-- Add onions and saute until light brown in color.
+- Add onions and sauté until golden brown.

-- Add rice and salt.
-Give it a good mix and bring it to a boil.
+- Add water, rinsed rice, and salt.
+Give it a good stir and bring it to a boil.

 - Slice or cut onions in rings.
 Dust with cornflour.

 - Shake off the excess cornflour and fry onions in hot oil until crunchy and crispy.
-Set it on a paper towel to drain excess oil.
+Set it on a paper towel to drain extra oil.

 - Time to assemble shahi pulao.
 Take a handi or a deep dish pan.
 Drizzle oil or ghee at its base.

-- Add a layer of rice at the base.
+- Add a layer of parboiled rice at the base.

-- Again layer it with rice and keep repeating the layering process until all the veggies and rice is used up.
+- Again layer it with parboiled rice.
+Spread it evenly all over the veggies.
+The sautéed veggies should be covered with a generous layer of rice.
+Keep repeating the layering until all the veggies and rice are used.
 Sprinkle milk on top.

 - Top the final layer with fried onions and nuts.

-- Remove the dough and uncover the pan.
+- Once the desired cooking time is done, remove the dough and uncover the pan.